benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ### Create the *Inno Setup* installer for the *Time Stamper* program
 Once you are satisfied with the configuration you have specified in the .iss file, run the script by clicking the "Run" drop-down menu at the top of the *Inno Setup* page and then clicking the option named "Run".
 By default, the "Run" function is also mapped to the F9 key.

+Once *Inno Setup* has finished creating the *Time Stamper* installer, you will find the installer in the directory that you specified in the "OutputDir" attribute in the .iss file.
+Congratulations, you have successfully created an installer for the *Time Stamper* program using *Inno Setup*.